 Vynova is a leading European manufacturer of chlor-alkali products and PVC resins.
-With a network of production sites in five countries and over 1,250 employees, we generate yearly sales of 830 million euros.
+With a network of production sites in five countries and over 1,275 employees, we generated sales of 1.8 billion euros in 2022.

 Founded in 2015 as the chlor-vinyls platform of the International Chemical Investors Group (ICIG), we have established ourselves as a major supplier with an extensive chemicals portfolio and multiple logistics solutions to serve our customers.
 Our specific offerings include multiple grades of suspension PVC (S-PVC), KOH and other potassium derivatives, caustic soda (NaOH) and sodium hypochlorite (NaOCl).

 While Vynova is a young company, we can draw upon decades of experience of our sites operating under the umbrella of major international chemical companies.
 This wealth of chemical manufacturing heritage, combined with the vision and support of our shareholder ICIG, has enabled us to establish ourselves as a leading European chlor-vinyls producer.

 Our production network encompasses six sites: the Vynova sites in Tessenderlo (Belgium), Wilhelmshaven (Germany), Mazingarbe (France), Beek (the Netherlands) and Runcorn (UK) as well as an affiliated site in Thann (France).
 Located in key European markets, we offer distinct logistics solutions with access to deep-water ports, rail, pipeline, and major road infrastructure.

 Our first years in operation have brought significant progress and investments.
 We constructed a new state-of-the-art membrane electrolysis facility for potassium hydroxide (KOH), which was inaugurated in 2018, and completed a significant capacity expansion for sodium hydroxide (NaOH), both at our Tessenderlo site.
 In 2016, we signed the Operation Clean Sweep® pledge as a commitment to zero emissions of plastic flakes, powder or pellets into the environment.

 We are driven to make a positive impact on our customer's manufacturing needs.
 We reliably supply a wide range of chemicals and resins to other chemical manufacturers and plastics converters, offering high-quality products at competitive commercial terms.